johannschopplich/nuxt-kql/docs/advanced/what-is-kql.md

 Kirby's Query Language API combines the flexibility of Kirby's data structures, the power of GraphQL and the simplicity of REST.

-The Kirby QL API takes POST requests with standard JSON objects and returns highly customized results that fit your application.
+The Kirby Query Language API takes POST requests with standard JSON objects and returns highly customized results that fit your application.

-Example request to the `/api/query` endpoint:
+By default, the official KQL API endpoint is located at `/api/query`.
+An example request might look like this:

 ```json
 {